Do you love middle-grade literature but everyone around you is reading adult?

 Then the MG at Heart Book Club is for you!

 We are a group of authors who love reading and writing middle grade literature.
 We decided in June of 2017 to start an online book club all about MG lit in all its forms, as a resource for parents, librarians, teachers, writers, and everyone who loves the heart and hope of books for this age group.

-We pick a great MG read every month and send out a newsletter the last Monday of the month.
+We pick a great MG read every month and send out a newsletter the second-to-last Monday of the month.
 Each newsletter has discussion questions, extension activities, a recipe, and author interview!
-Then, on the first Tuesday of the next month at 8:00 pm EST, we have a Twitter book club discussion at the hashtag #mgbookclub.
+Then, on the last Tuesday of the next month at 8:00 pm EST, we have a Twitter book club discussion at the hashtag #mgbookclub.
 This way, not only can you get the benefits of being part of a dependable book club with thought-provoking discussion, but you can also use the ideas in our newsletter to start a book club with the middle graders in your life.

 We promise high-quality content for parents, librarians, and teachers because between the group of us, we are also parents and teachers!
 (No librarians, but we’re hoping you won’t hold that against us.)
 We also really try to keep our book club picks diverse in several ways: diverse protagonists, authors, and formats, with a focus on recent books, often from debut authors.